sunwooj/course-semexpling/Github/README.md

 * Make a folder somewhere in your computer, where you'd like to store your project
 * Open Github Desktop: File &rarr; Add local repository
 * Upload some pictures or update a markdown file.
 Do your first commit!
+(Github Desktop: fill out an intuitive summary &rarr; commit to master &rarr; push to origin)